spooderman11/crispy-happiness/README.md

 The project uses Tailwind CSS and shadcn/ui for styling:

-- Modify the theme in `tailwind.config.js`
+- Modify the theme in `tailwind.config.ts`
 - Customize component styles in the respective component files
 - Adjust animations by modifying the motion variants